 Mrs. Shipley's cousin Mr. John Bennett - Enfield Middlesex.

-Mrs. S (Shipley) sister Mrs. Fred and Evelyn Pearson - Ellesmere Port.
+Mrs. S (Sidebottom) sister Mrs. Fred and Evelyn Pearson - Ellesmere Port.

-Mrs S (Shipley) brother Mr. Harry and Dorothy Bamford - Manchester.
+Mrs S (Sidebottom) brother Mr. Harry and Dorothy Bamford - Manchester.

 Mr. and Mrs. Hague for Nether Water farm.